friendly/candisc/cran-comments.md

 ## Comments
 This is a minor release, cleaning up some documentation problems and notes.
-Also testing under 3.6.2 revealed a glitch in the vignette, now fixed.
+Also testing under 3.6.2 revealed a small glitch in the vignette, now fixed.